kangarko/docs/docs/examples/index.md

 # :material-lightbulb: Examples

 Welcome to the `MineBot` localization guide.

-This section will guide you through the initial steps to set up `MineBot` localization, ensuring a smooth and efficient process.
+This section covers examples of how to configure and translate MineBot.

 <div class="grid cards" markdown>